-Regardless of scenario, the review of development of capacity over time against base trade forecasts indicated that additional capacity will be required at Port of Melbourne before 2033 where no productivity improvements are realised.
-This requirement would be delayed by one year (2034) where one of crane rates, TEU ratio and berth utilisation increase.
-Even where all 3 of these productivity
+Regardless of scenario, the review of development of capacity over time against base trade forecasts indicated that by 2034, additional capacity would be required at Port of Melbourne.
+The requirement would be brought forward where crane rates, TEU ratio and berth utilisation do not all increase (as per Scenario C) or should the high trade case eventuate.